Beckett (film): Plot

 Beckett tells Tynan about Dimos' kidnappers and the activists, and Tynan offers to take him to an honest cop to sort things out.
-However after leaving the embassy, Tynan tries to incapacitate Beckett with a taser but he is able to escape.
-Beckett meets up with Lena and Eleni to warn them about Tynan, but he soon arrives with the police and chases Beckett to a political rally.
-Shots are fired at the rally and amongst the chaos Beckett takes refuge in a basement where he is cornered by Tynan, who tells him Dimos Karras' father has just been assassinated at the rally.
-Tynan reveals that Karras had secretly owed an organized crime syndicate money, who then kidnapped his son in retaliation but deflected the blame onto his political enemies, also implying that the U.S. had a role to play in the deception.
-Fearing that Beckett had uncovered the truth behind Dimos' kidnapping, they went after him.
-Although Tynan assures Beckett that with Karras dead he is now free to go, Beckett knocks him out.
+However, after leaving the embassy, Tynan drives to a rough neighborhood and then tries to incapacitate Beckett with a taser but Beckett is able to escape.
+Beckett meets up with Lena and Eleni to warn them about Tynan, but Tynan soon arrives with the police and chases Beckett, who flees to a political rally.
+Shots are fired at the rally and amongst the chaos Beckett takes refuge in a basement where he is cornered by a gun-wielding Tynan, who tells him Karras has just been assassinated at the rally.
+Tynan reveals that Karras had secretly owed money to an organized crime syndicate, who then kidnapped his nephew in retaliation but deflected the blame onto his political enemies, also implying that the U.S. had a role to play in the deception.
+Fearing that Beckett had uncovered the truth behind Dimos' kidnapping, the syndicate went after him.
+Although Tynan assures Beckett that with Karras dead he is now free to go, Beckett does not trust him, knocks him out and takes his gun.

 Beckett returns to the site of the rally to reunite with Lena and Eleni but sees the blonde woman who had kidnapped Dimos.
-He follows her to a parking garage, where she meets up with Xenakis with Dimos locked in the trunk of his car.
+He follows her to a parking garage, where she meets up with Xenakis, who has Dimos locked in the trunk of his car.
 Before they can escape, Beckett shoots Xenakis in the hand and struggles with the blonde woman.
-He is shot but manages to knock her out, then runs after Xenakis as he tries to drive away.
-Beckett manages to jump onto the car from the top of the parking garage and knocks out Xenakis, finally rescuing Dimos.
-In the final scene, Beckett looks down at his palm and notices a heart April had drawn on his hand before the crash, reflecting on how he should have died.
+Beckett is shot but manages to knock her out, then runs after Xenakis as he tries to drive away.
+Beckett manages to jump onto the car from a higher level of the parking garage and knocks out Xenakis, finally rescuing Dimos.
+In the final scene, Beckett looks down at his palm and notices the heart April had drawn on his hand before the crash, reflecting on how he should have died in the crash.